zaiisao/Documentation/en/Real-time-Messaging/messaging_cpp_windows.md

 ### Log in and log out of the Agora RTM system

 Only when you successfully log in the Agora RTM system, can you use most of the core features provided by the Agora RTM SDK.

+> You need to generate an RTM Token from your business server.
+For more information, see [Token Security](../../en/Real-time-Messaging/rtm_token.md).

 ```cpp
 bool login(const std::string& token, const std::string& uid) {